-95% of all toothpaste on the market contain fluoride, so there’s obviously some major benefits associated with this mineral.
+95% of all toothpaste on the market contains fluoride, so there are obviously some major benefits associated with this mineral.
 In fact, many experts have attributed the decline in dental cavities in the past few decades to the addition of fluoride to toothpaste and water.
 So what exactly is fluoride?

 What is Fluoride?